 Haitian Vetiver, is particularly woody and smoky, with subtle green and vegetal nuances as well as a surprising nutty and grapefruit facet.

-It goes without saying that Vetiver is a must in the perfumer's organ!
+It goes without saying that this exotic raw material is a must in the perfumer's organ!

 Two fragrances from Olfactive Studio's Black Collection, Flash Back and Autoportrait, feature the delicacy of Vetiver.
-The first, a citrus-woody fragrance, and the second, a woody-spicy-amber one, both explore the different allures that the precious Vetiver can offer.
+The first, a citrus-woody fragrance, and the second, a woody-spicy-amber one, both explore the different allures that the precious ingredient can offer.

 In Flash Back, we are enveloped in a vaporous cloud of Haitian Vetiver essence (Chrysopogon zizanoide).

 In this fragrance, the Vetiver is vibrant!
 It is preceded by an opening bursting with freshness and vitality: both sparkling with citrus notes such as the essence of Red Grapefruit (Citrus paradisi), Orange (Citrus sinensis), and green notes with a Rhubarb facet that gives it a joyful, tangy, fruity note, which recalls the rhubarb pie of our childhood.

 The heart of the fragrance is adorned with a cold spice with a floral and fruity facet, the essence of Pink berries (Schinus molle).
 As for the base of Autoportrait, it combines the essence of Vetiver with that of Cedar (Juniperus virginiana), whose smoky and woody facets are rounded off by Musks and Amber notes.
 The latter also brings a mineral facet.

 The contrast between the humus facet of Vetiver and the woody-dry facet of Cedar reminds us of the diversity of scents that mother nature can offer us.